You’ve been diagnosed with Mesothelioma. Now What?

 As mentioned above, there are two surgical procedures which are used for treating mesothelioma: the Extrapleural Pneumonectomy (EPP) and the Pleurectomy /Decortication (P/D).

-Get a Reliable Second Opinion from an Expert Mesothelioma Surgeon,
+Get a Reliable Second Opinion from Renowned Mesothelioma Surgeon Dr. Robert Cameron

 Surgery is the foundation of a successful multi-modal treatment plan.
 See the video above to better understand the typical progression of mesothelioma.
 The first question to ask: Is the tumor operable?
 Only an experienced thoracic surgeon can credibly answer that questions.